Apillon/apillon-services/services/authentication/README.md

 GET auth/session-token
 > Returns the session token, which can then be used with all subsequential requests.

-GET auth/verify-long
+GET auth/verify-login
-> Verifies the credential against the blockchain.
-Revoked property is checked and the rootHash is compared to the blockchain (if it exists).
-No additional checks are performed in this step.
+> Verifies the acquired session token with Apillon's secret signing key.
+This method is used for OAuth, when the 3rd party project verifies if a user has successfully logged in

 ## OAuth 2.0 controllers
 Are located in authentication module in apillon-api.